vadagama/sever_crew/README.md

 #### Technical risks
 * **TR-1:** Risk of significant increase in system load during some marketing campaigns.
 That’s because we can’t predict the quantity of registrations.
 We got information during Q&As that it’s possible to join the Farmacy Family community without any purchases (see [Deployment](#deployment) chapter).
-* **TR-2:** It’s could be quite hard to implement new functionality into FFood mobile and web applications
+* **TR-2:** It’s could be quite hard to implement new functionality into Farmacy Food mobile and web applications
 * **TR-3:** With an increase in the number of users, Community Admin will not be enough to track banned content.
 * **TR-4:** Attackers can hack our system and steal sensitive data (see [Security](#security)).